 Sample has been active throughout his career in both the church and in the community.
-While living in Phoenix, AZ (1999-2012), he was actively involved in the Asbury United Methodist Church in Phoenix where he was volunteer minister to the community.
+While living in Phoenix, AZ (1999-2012), he was actively involved in the Asbury United Methodist Church where he was volunteer minister to the community.
 In that capacity he was heavily involved in the Valley Interfaith Project, a broad-based organizing effort associated with the Industrial Areas Foundation.
 He was also active in the Arizona Interfaith Movement, an interfaith group that includes 25 different faith traditions.
 The Samples moved back to Kansas City in November of 2012 in order to help care for a severely ill granddaughter.
-Since coming back to Kansas City, Sample has been involved with MORE2 (Gamaliel) and CCO (PICO), two mass-based organizing efforts there, and with Workers with Justice, an organizing effort to unionize and raise the hourly pay of low-wage workers.
+Since coming back to Kansas City, Sample has been involved with MORE2 (Gamaliel), a mass-based organizing effort there, with Workers with Justice, an organizing effort to unionize and raise the hourly pay of low-wage workers, with Urban Summit, an organization of African American leadership, with the Human Dignity and Economic Justice Coalition, an organization of faith leaders active in the central city, and with the Faith and Labor Alliance, an organization of faith and labor leaders working for justice in the workforce.

 In Kansas City the Samples are participants in the Grand Avenue Temple United Methodist Church, a multiracial congregation where half of the people are homeless.